AlexSergey/rocket-starter/README.md

 # This is experimental!

-You need to create webpack config file in new app directory.
+This is the simplest way to make webpack config with many default settings.

 ```jsx
 const { compile, customize } = require('rocket-starter');